Faculty Resources for Academic Integrity

-The Office of the Provost is offering support for the online invigilation of final exams, April 2021.
-Invigilators are graduate students who have been hired and trained to supervise/invigilate online exams, according to UBC policies, procedures, and guidelines.
-This program is centrally funded and coordinated in partnership with the Provost’s Office and Centre for Teaching and Learning.
-Where possible, we ask that faculty members register for invigilation support 10 days in advance of the scheduled exam.
-Invigilators are confirmed based on availability.
-To request invigilation support, please fill out the request form.
+Learning Services in the Office of the Provost is offering support for online invigilation of exams.
+Invigilators are graduate students who have been hired and trained to supervise/invigilate online exams according to UBC policies, procedures and guidelines.
+This program is centrally funded and coordinated in partnership with the Office of the Provost and the Centre for Teaching and Learning.

-Invigilators can be booked for the scheduled exam period plus up to 1.5 additional hours to account for pre-exam procedural meeting, early check in, and/or follow up post exam.
+Invigilators can be booked for the scheduled exam period plus up to 1.5 additional hours to account for pre-exam procedural meetings, early check-ins, and/or post-exam follow-ups.

 It is important that all expectations are stated at the beginning of the course and this resource contains information that we encourage instructors to consider including in their course syllabi.

 The issue of academic integrity in the online learning environment continues to be explored and debated.
 Below are some common myths around academic integrity along with some interesting research findings:

 Students are more likely to cheat in unproctored exams

 There is not enough evidence to assert that students are more likely to cheat in unproctored exams compared to proctored exams.
 If fact, the evidence is mixed (Harris et al, 2019).

 We know students are significantly more likely to cheat in the online vs. face-to-face learning environment

 Although this is a common belief among students and instructors, there have been studies showing this is not always the case.
 Watson, G. and Sottile, J. (2010), for example, collected data from 635 students (of which 102 were graduate) through an Academic Dishonesty Assessment and found that while 32.1% admitted to having cheated in a live class, 32.7% admitted doing so in an online class.